gidiesse/Erase_applied_stat/README.md

 # ERASE
 Erase was a project developed in collaboration with Human Technopole for the Applied Statistics course (A.Y.
 2022/2023) at Politecnico di Milano.
-The project was supervised by doctor Michela Massi and Doctor Alessandro Ravenae.
+The project was supervised by Doctor Michela Massi and Doctor Alessandro Ravenae.

 ## Project Aim:
 Recent research in archaegenomics (the combination of genetics and archeology) has revealed that modern-day Europeans carry genetic contributions from five main ancestral sources: Western European Hunter-Gatherers (WHG), Eastern European Hunter-Gatherers (EHG), Caucauses Hunter-Gatheres (CHG), Anatolian Neolithic farmers (Anatolia_N) and, in some cases, North African populations (North_Africa) (predominantly found in Southern Europe).
 The objectives of this study were two-fold: